 On a positive note, before taking office in January 2009, President Barack Obama signed the Convention.
 After that, a two-thirds vote of the Senate is needed to ratify the treaty – which we hope will be accomplished quickly.
 Education and outreach to members of Congress is important, so that they can understand why this Convention is so signification to and is supported by the American deaf community.

 The NAD is an organizational member of Ratify Now (www.ratifynow.org), a group that is comprised of individuals and organizations who are passionate about using the CRPD to protect and advance the rights of people with disabilities worldwide – their website has a wealth of ratification advocacy tools.
 For additional information, see the United Nation’s Enable website (www.un.org/disabilities), which is focused on rights and dignity of person with disabilities.

 In summary, not only will the Convention promote equality and human rights, it will also give deaf people the opportunity to work with other nations in promoting deaf rights and improving interconnectivity between deaf communities.
-But for opportunities yet to come, the USA will need to first ratify the treaty, which is expected to happen in 2012.
+But for opportunities yet to come, the USA will need to first ratify the treaty.

 This article was adapted from “Unlocking Disabled Peoples’ Rights,” by Peggy Linn Prosser, which appeared in the NADmag, January/February, 2009, and again updated in October 2012.